Live Fast: Critical reception

 Kat Bein from Billboard described the song as "a downtempo mantra that begs for hope in the emotional trenches".
-Aron A. from HowNewHipHop noted that Alan Walker "drops off a smooth, electronic-infused beat while Rocky swings in with two new verses".
+Aron A. from HotNewHipHop noted that Alan Walker "drops off a smooth, electronic-infused beat while Rocky swings in with two new verses".
 Writing for Your EDM, Matthew Meadow remarked that the meaning of the lyrics, written before ASAP Rocky incarceration, "rings truer now than ever".
 Markos Papadatos from Digital Journal deemed the song "so different than anything Alan Walker has done previously".
 He noted that it "fuses electronic music well with rap and hip-hop", while "A$AP Rocky showcases his rich, rap vocals, coupled by Walker's stunning production".
+James Todoroski of We Rave You said, "A$AP, who recorded his verses on this song before his incarceration, has such weighty lyrics that they fit perfectly with the song's dark, brooding atmosphere."
+Tor Martin Bøe of Verdens Gang said, "There's very little in the way of arrangements or melodies that evoke the sentimental electronica he's known for.
+This is a separate category for gamers.
+It's a slightly stern hip-hop anthem with a strong chorus and a suitably upbeat atmosphere, perfect for a login screen."
+Tiffany of EDM Tunes said, "The lyrics have a chilling weight to them, which resonates even more amid Rocky's recent troubles."
 The DJ wished to note that the message of the song is to live fast and to avoid monotony.
 He remarked that the lyrics fit perfectly with the current context of the rapper.
 In an interview he said : "The lyrics are totally his, I sent him the production and he sent the lyrics and I liked it; it's something that came up in a few days and was amazing and I'm very proud of it."